-This camp is an “Original” Catholic HEART Workcamp.
-It is open to those entering the 8th grade in the fall of 2018 and older.
+This camp is a “Next Level” Catholic HEART Workcamp.
+It is open to those entering the 8th grade in the fall of 2019 and older.

 There are a lot of hills and one way streets that are narrow in Pittsburgh, PA.
 Therefore, we can not allow Charter Buses larger than 28 passengers to attend the Pittsburgh camp.
 Vans are the preferred means of transportation but smaller/mini buses will work.

 - The school does not have central air, but every classroom has a window air conditioner.
 They can be turned on for sleeping (we do sleep in the classrooms), but we ask that they are turned off during the day while you are at the worksites.

 - The gym (program area) also has air conditioning that we turn on during program time.